omri374/moda/README.md

 Moda provides an interface for evaluating models on either univariate or multi-category time-series datasets.
 It further allows the user to add additional models by using a scikit-learn style API.
-All models provided in Moda were adapted to a multi-category scenario using by wrapping a univariate model to run on multiple categories.
+All models provided in Moda were adapted to a multi-category scenario by extending a univariate model to run on multiple categories.
 It further allows the evaluation of models using either a train/test split or a time-series cross validation.